LIFEANO 给生活另一种可能

 [Important Event] October 16-21: Peking University History Department Professor Xin Deyong takes you on a tour of Japan

-As the bronze carvings of the Shang and Zhou dynasties flow through time, as the architectural style of the Tang Dynasty stands tall in Japan, and as the stories of Bai Juyi and the truth of Mawei Slope intertwine in the long river of history, a journey of study spanning millennia awaits you.
-Let's follow the cultural veins of Kansai, Japan, and explore the traces that are closely connected to Chinese history and culture.
+As the patterns on Shang and Zhou bronzes flow through time, as the architectural spirit of the Tang Dynasty stands quietly on the land of Japan, and as the stories in Bai Juyi's writings intertwine with the truth of Mawei Slope in the long river of history, a study tour spanning a thousand years awaits you.
+Let us follow the veins of culture, step into the Kansai region of Japan, and explore those imprints closely connected with Chinese history and culture.

 Xin Deyong